Wireless networking (WiFi)

 IT Services offers wireless network (WiFi) coverage across much of the campus.
 You need a wireless-capable device and a valid IT account to use this service.

-- UCwireless: The default network for undergraduate students.
+- UCwireless: The default network for all University of Canterbury users.

 - UCvisitor: The network for short term wireless access for visitors to University of Canterbury.
 It is also an open, unencrypted, limited service network.